ZackeryArsement/ommo-coding-challenge/README.md

 # Notice

 The deployed application does not have 10,000/100,000 data sets per each sensor.
 The heroku server could not hold up that large amount of data seeding.
-The deployed application is a quick an easy way to play around with the application and also show how the application works when not on a local computer.
+The deployed application is a quick and easy way to play around with the application and also show how the application works when not on a local computer.

 # Technologies